A fine weapon and/or experimental prototype

 - In the Eureka episode "What About Bob?", a serum prepared by his rival in a Love Triangle causes the eponymous Bob to "devolve" into a snake.
 Dr. Stark claims that the serum is reactivating the introns in Bob's DNA.
 Nobody mentions the fact that humans are not actually descended from snakes.

 - BIONICLE's Kanohi Ignika, the Legendary Mask of Life.
 Having been sentient, it was able to do this to others by itself, without a user.
+It can also do the opposite, increasing a creature's evolutionary level, because hey, it's the Mask of Life.

 - The nerd folk song "De-Evolving" by Jonathan Coulton.
 The protagonist describes "de-evolving" into a monkey.
 It's funny, but inaccurate.